awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Engine`  <a name="cfn-rds-dbinstance-engine"></a>
-The name of the database engine to be used for this instance\.
+The name of the database engine that you want to use for this DB instance\.
 For valid values, see the `Engine` parameter of the [CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) action in the *Amazon RDS API Reference*\.
+If you don't specify a value for the `DBParameterGroupName` property, the default DBParameterGroup for the specified engine is used\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)